Taapeli/isotammi-addons/source/SuperTool/README.md

 So it is intended that the user can store often used include files in her own "supertool" folder.

 The text from the specified file is included 'as-is' to the point where the include command was found.
+So this is not the same as importing the module - although the include file contains Python code and usually has the .py extension.

 The included code cannot contain @include statements.

 This is intended to allow including possibly complex auxiliary functions without cluttering the user interface.
 The included code naturally has access to all pre-defined variables.
 The SuperTool installation will contain a few include files with generally useful functions.
 They will be documented in the reference section below.

 ## Changing font

 The tool has a button that can be used to change the display font for the tool's user interface.
+The screenshots above were taken before the addition of the font button.

 ## More examples